hscale/freebsd-ports-www-zotonic/README.md

 The bundeled rebar script seems to assume that the build directory is equal to the installation directory, which is not the FreeBSD way.

-Then stuff like the postgresql initialization needs to be put into the port.

 See the TODOs in the Makefile for more open tasks.